Benality/Bandidos-Docs/staffcommunications.md

 ### 🎟️ Contacting Staff

-- All official staff communication takes place through the **BandidosRP Discord Support Bot** or ticket system.
+- All official staff communication takes place through the **BandidosRP Discord Support Bot**.
 - For general issues or questions, open a support ticket.
-- For reports, use the [Player Report Form](#) or designated channels in Discord.
+- Player reports are to be sent to the same Discord bot.
+Please do not submit player reports in any public channel.

 ### 🧾 Confidentiality & Respect